thenativeweb/codingcircle/README.md

 So far, the following exercises have been covered:

-- [Autocomplete](./autocomplete/) – implement an autocomplete feature using a trie
+- [Autocomplete](./autocomplete/) – implements an autocomplete feature using a trie
-- [Continous maximum](./continuousmax/) – calculate the maximum of a sliding window
+- [Continous maximum](./continuousmax/) – calculates the maximum of a sliding window
+- [Heap](./heap/) – implements a heap from scratch, without using the built-in `container/heap` package
-- [Remove k-th last element](./removekthlastelement/) – remove the k-th last element from a single-linked list
+- [Remove k-th last element](./removekthlastelement/) – removes the k-th last element from a single-linked list
-- [Running median](./runningmedian/) – calculate the running median of a sequence of numbers
+- [Running median](./runningmedian/) – calculates the running median of a sequence of numbers

 ## Running quality assurance